ncbroberg/starter-academic/content/progress/BROBERG/index.md

 ---
-title: "An Independent Institution?
-Political Ideology and Agricultural Transfers at the European Commission"
+title: "A Politically Independent Executive Arm?
+EU Commissioners' Ideological Alignment and Budget Allocation in the European Union"
 authors:
 - admin
 doi: ""